MicrosoftDocs/sql-docs/docs/connect/odbc/linux-mac/installing-the-driver-manager.md

 If your computer cannot access an external site via FTP, get `unixODBC-2.3.0.tar.gz`.
 You can get `unixODBC-2.3.0.tar.gz` from [http://www.unixodbc.org](http://www.unixodbc.org/).
 Click the **Download** link on the left side of the page to go to the download page.
 Then click the appropriate link to download unixODBC-2.3.0 (not unixODBC-2.3.1). unixODBC-2.3.1 is not supported with this release of the [!INCLUDE[msCoName](../../../includes/msconame_md.md)] ODBC Driver 11 for [!INCLUDE[ssNoVersion](../../../includes/ssnoversion_md.md)].
 Execute the following command to begin the unixODBC Driver Manager installation: **./build_dm.sh --download-url=file://unixODBC-2.3.0.tar.gz**.

 6. Type **YES** to proceed with unpacking the files.
-This part of the process can take up to 5 minutes to complete.
+This part of the process can take up to five minutes to complete.

 7. After the script stops running, follow the instructions on the screen to install the unixODBC Driver Manager.